 FIGURE 2.
 Physical analysis of the "suck into" phenomenon.
 The force for ventral advancement of a drill bit within a pedicle is the resultant force of the resistance force of ventral advancement (Fr), the external ventral pressure by the operator (P), the weight of the drill hand piece (W), and the reaction force (Fc) acting on the floor of the drill flute, which is generated by the circular motion of the drill bit.
 Ventral advancement of a drill bit produces cancellous bone chips.
 The narrow inner cancellous canal of the isthmus provides an environment wherein cancellous bone chips can easilystagnate in the flute.
-The circular motion of the drill bit causes dorsal pressure on the stagnant bone chips to eject them along the flute backward and generates a greater Fc for ventral advancement of the drill at the narrow isthmus of a pedicle.
+The circular motion of the drill bit causes dorsal pressure on the stagnant bone chips to eject them along the flute backward and generates a greater Fc for ventral advancement of the drill.
+The greater Fc adds to P and W to overcome the increased resistance (Fr) of ventral advancement of the drill at the narrow isthmus of a pedicle.
 After the tip of the drill bit has passed through the isthmus, Fr decreases.
 However, the increased Fc persists because the flute with the stagnation is still within the isthmus.
 When the increased Fc is large enough to play the role of P in ventral advancement of the drill, the operator feels through hand that the external ventral pressure is no longer necessary and the drill seems to be sucked into the vertebral body.
 The appearance of the "suck into" phenomenon in the presence of hand sensation of the drill bit breaking through the specific resistance imparted by cancellous bone requires the drill bit to be accurately passed through the narrow isthmus into the vertebral body, which means that the drilling path is accurate.